Mohamed-7018/Mohamed-7018/readme.md

 --->
 <p>
   <em>
     My story of loving programming starts since I wrote my first hello worldin C++ and my love to this track is still growing day after another, till this moment.
-I currently working as a flutter developer and the reason I love flutter is that I love designing UI.
-For me, the more beautiful the app looked, the more time the user liked to spend in.
-So, mixing between a clean, well organized code and a beautiful, user-friendly app design is my main goal in my career.

-Give people a wonderful tools and they will do a wonderful things .
-This is my passion in life, I really love making useful apps and making it the most beautiful looked to make the user like to use the user-friendly design apps dialy without getting bored.

-I am a friendly Neighborhood Developer and a Learning Enthusiast, who is obsessed with the idea of improving himself and wants a platform to grow and excel.
+I am a friendly Neighborhood Software Engineer and a Learning Enthusiast, who is obsessed with the idea of improving himself and wants a platform to grow and excel.

   </em>
 </p>